 Parasites evade detection and diagnosis better than most human pathogens, explaining why some healthcare professionals deny their existence or clinical relevancy.
 Since diagnostic tests are often falsely negative or not reliable, astute clinicians must deduce the presence of parasites.

-In other words – once the more common causes of GI problems, such as bacterial or yeast overgrowth have been eliminated, the only possible cause of the symptoms must be parasitic.
+In other words – once the more common causes of GI problems, such as bacterial or yeast overgrowth have been eliminated, a possible cause of the symptoms must be parasitic.
 I performed a study on 195 serial stool tests (CDSA) performed by Genova Diagnostics and found that parasites were detected on 17.9% of the samples.
 Now that a DNA analysis is offered by Metametrix Labs, I have found a much higher detection level.
 The conclusion is that parasites are a very common cause of gastrointestinal symptoms and when indicated, part of a functional medicine work up.

 Since diagnostic tests are not perfect and are still relatively unreliable in the determination of parasites, and since GI symptoms may be present we must proceed to look for additional clues to implicate the unlikely culprit.
 Typical telltale findings indicative of parasitic infection include: